 Science and Policy Analyst

-She also cultivates a network of researchers, academics, state and federal resource professionals, community-based organizations, scientific and policy-focused stakeholder groups working with SELC’s partner organizations.
+She also cultivates working relationships with researchers, academics, state and federal resource professionals, scientific stakeholder groups, and peer professionals working with SELC’s partner organizations across the region.

 - M.E.M, Duke University, Nicholas School of the Environment

 - B.S., University of North Carolina Wilmington, summa cum laude